mmitss/mmitss-az/src/mrp/map-spat-broadcaster/README.md

 # MAP-SPAT-BROADCASTER

 A SPaT (Signal Phase and Timing) message describes the current status of each vehicle and pedestrian phase of a signalized intersection along with the minimum and maximum residual time of the status of each vehicle and pedestrian phase with a frequency of 10 Hz.
 The information required to formulate a SPaT message can be obtained by placing SnmpGetRequest(s) to the signal controller with the same frequency.
-However, this generates an undesirable additional overhead on the signal controller to handle such high frequency SNMP calls.
+However, this approach generates an undesirable additional overhead on the signal controller to handle such high frequency SNMP calls.

 To avoid this additional overhead, [NTCIP-1202](https://www.ntcip.org/wp-content/uploads/2018/11/NTCIP1202v0219f.pdf) compliant traffic actuated signal controllers stream a blob containing the information required in the SPaT message with a frequency of 10 Hz.
 This blob is streamed to a network node (UDP socket) defined in the signal controller.